tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 February&nbsp;2019.
 Refer to [[26]].

-In terms of the monetary policy of the two projects, BEAM has stated that it will be using a deflationary model with periodic halving of its mining reward and a maximum supply of BEAM of ~262&nbsp;million coins.
-BEAM will start with 100&nbsp;coins emitted per block.
+In terms of the monetary policy of the two projects, BEAM has stated that it will be using a deflationary model with periodic halving of its mining reward and a maximum supply of BEAM of ~262 million coins.
+BEAM will start with 100 coins emitted per block.
 The first halving will occur after one year.
 Halving will then happen every four years [[32]].
 Grin has opted for an inflationary model where the block reward will remain constant, making its arguments for this approach in [[27]].
 This approach will asymptotically tend towards a zero percent dilution as the supply increases, instead of enforcing a set supply [[28]].
-Grin has not yet specified its mining reward or fees structure, but based on its current documentation, it is planning on a 60&nbsp;grin per block reward.
+Grin has not yet specified its mining reward or fees structure, but based on its current documentation, it is planning on a 60 grin per block reward.
 Neither project has made a final decision regarding how to structure fees, but the Grin project has started to explore how to set a fee baseline by using a metric of "fees per reward per minute" [[28]].